draeger-lab/SBSCL/README.md

     |- test             -> JUnit test files along with resources required
     |- site             -> Contains markup files, old javadoc, site.xml and other website
                             resources
+ |- CONTRIBUTING.md     -> Contains the guidelines and instructions for new contributors
+ |- INSTALL.md          -> Contains the instruction to run maven build
  |- LICENSE.txt         -> the license, under which this project is distributed
  |- pom.xml             -> Maven file for building the project
  |- README.md           -> this file